wumm-project/wumm-project.github.io/TTN.md

   industries in China.
 TRIZCON 2017.
   [pdf](https://www.osaka-gu.ac.jp/php/nakagawa/TRIZ/eTRIZ/epapers/e2017Papers/eTan-China-Dissemination/eTan-TRIZCON2017-Paper-171012.pdf)

-The **main directions of the project at large** should cover the structures
+The __main directions of the project at large__ should cover the structures
-* of intra-company training,
+1. of intra-company training and application of systematic invention methods,
-* of training and consulting in more complex inter-company business structures,
+2. of training, consultancy and application of systematic invention methods in more complex inter-company business structures,
+3. for training the trainers and further development of an communication and exchange structure and culture between the high level experts in systematic invention methodologies (as MATRIZ and ETRIA),
-* the academic anchoring of this topic in the core engineering education,
+4. of an academic anchoring of this topic in the core engineering education and further education, and
-* and the academic anchoring of appropriate training structures of further education,
+5. of strong academic research on systematic invention methodologies, with clear recognition in a wider academic audience (as a prerequisite for placing successful research proposals in this area),

-even if not all these directions can be covered in a single EU proposal.
+even if not all these directions can be covered in a single proposal.

 To a lesser extent, there is a need for common curricular efforts, since many things already exist.
-In the proposal we should above all focus on the visibility and networking of such offers, in particular
+In this direction we should above all focus on the visibility and networking of such offers, in particular
 * address the meta-level of the description and common digital exposition of existing offers